JackFurton/Professor-E.-Gadds-Workshop/README.md

 1. Clone the repository. `git clone git@github.com:JackFurton/Professor-E.-Gadds-Workshop.git`
 2. INSTALL [DOCKER](https://docs.docker.com/engine/install/) BREV
 3. Check [Bean Groiler Section](#how-to-get-youtube-api-key)
-4. Run the setup script: `./setup.sh` - THE INITIAL ERROR MAY GUIDE YOU ON YOUR PATH
+4. Run the `./01-setup.sh` - THE INITIAL ERROR MAY GUIDE YOU ON YOUR PATH
+5. Run the `02-run.sh` - AOH fire in da hol
 5. Currently commited this as an untested Dockerfile - the only true way to develop
 6. reap multisuperfood tier benefits